Biswajitnahak2003/snn-glacier-segmentation/week4&5/Custom/README.md

-# Week 4: Spiking Neural Networks & Energy Efficiency
+# Week 4 and week5: Spiking Neural Networks & Energy Efficiency

 ## 🧠 The Paradigm Shift: Why SNNs?
 After establishing a strong baseline with the Custom CNN in Week 3, I pivoted to the experimental core of this project: **Neuromorphic Computing**.